hsu022210/Snippets-frontend/README.md

 - **Advanced Search**: Powerful search and filtering capabilities
 - **Comprehensive Testing**: Full test coverage with Vitest and React Testing Library
 - **Dark/Light Mode**: Theme switching with persistent preferences
-- **User Authentication**: Secure login/register system with password validation
+- **User Authentication**: Secure login/register system with robust validation using Zod
+- **Type-Safe Validation**: All forms and API responses are validated with Zod schemas for reliability

 ## 🚀 Supported Languages